zollf/nextjs-middleware-issue/README.md

 # nextjs-middleware-issue

-Seems to be a issue with build ids and using middleware upon revalidation of stale data.
+Seems to be a issue with multiple builds, not cleaning cache directory and using middleware.

 ## Steps to reproduce